sit3057082025/BackendApiLLM_T6.1D/README.md

 3. main-directModel.py using model directly
 ```
-from transformers import AutoProcessor, AutoModelForImageTextToText
+from transformers import AutoTokenizer, AutoModelForCausalLM
+MODEL = "YOUR MODEL"
+tokenizer = AutoTokenizer.from_pretrained(MODEL)
+model = AutoModelForCausalLM.from_pretrained(MODEL)
 ```

 4. main-pipeline.py using a pipeline as a high-level helper